Saint Joseph's Mission (Williams Lake): Indigenous-Mission relations

-The two schools occupied the attention of most of the Oblates at the Mission, and consequently, their efforts to convert the local Indigenous peoples faltered.
-Father LeJacq had been quite successful, but he was transferred to a new mission further north in 1873, and was replaced by Father Marchal.
-Father Marchal was less strict than Father LeJacq, allowing Chief William of the Williams Lake Band, for whom the city of Williams Lake was later named, to sing traditional Secwepemc songs.
+The two schools occupied the attention of most of the Oblates at the Mission.
+Father LeJacq was transferred to a new mission further north in 1873, and replaced by Father Marchal, who was less strict than Father LeJacq, and allowed Chief William of the Williams Lake First Nation, for whom the city of Williams Lake was later named, to sing traditional Secwepemc songs.
 This led to a revolt against the strict Catholic rules against Indigenous culture.
 He also violated the Durieu plan by preaching in the Shuswap language at the Mission in 1877; the Indigenous people mocked his inability to properly speak their language[source?].
-Despite Father Marchal's troubles, he was not aided or replaced, as all other available priests were either needed to run the school, or were not interested in visiting the Indigenous settlements.
+Despite Father Marchal's troubles, he was not aided or replaced, as all other available priests were either needed to run the school, or were not interested in visiting Indigenous settlements.
 The Tsilhqot'in were particularly neglected, as there were no priests able to speak in the Chilcotin language.

-Despite the difficulties, the Mission attempted to defend the Indigenous peoples against white settlers and by so doing win their support.
-The Mission disbursed free medicine to the Indigenous, and they advocated for reserve land to be granted by the government to the Indigenous peoples.
-Despite their advocacy, the government did not act, and by 1877 nearly every farmable tract of land in the Cariboo had already been preempted by white settlers, leaving nothing left for the Indigenous people, leading to considerable unrest.
+By 1877 nearly every farmable tract of land in the Cariboo had been preempted by white settlers, leaving nothing for the Indigenous people, leading to considerable unrest.
 By 1879, Chief William, whose band by this point was living on the Mission, published the following letter in the Daily British Colonist: "I am an Indian Chief and my people are threatened by starvation.
 The white men have taken all the land and all the fish.
 A vast country was ours.
 It is all gone.
 The noise of the threshing machine and the wagon has frightened the deer and the beaver.
 We have nothing to eat.
 My people are sick."
 Yet Chief William saw that the only result of war with the white people would be the destruction of his people, and counselled his people against war.
 The initial reaction to Chief William's letter in Victoria was incredulity; however, Father McGuckin's corroboration of the letter led Ottawa to donate some flour and meat to Chief William's band.
 A particularly harsh winter in 1879 and further advocacy by Father McGuckin led the government to purchase a ranch near Williams Lake and offer it to Chief William's band.
-In 1880, Chief William accepted the government's offer to move to a reserve, with his band moving from the Mission to the Sugarcane reserve next to the St. Joseph's Mission.
-Most of the other bands would move to reserves in the Cariboo during the 1880s.
+In 1880, Chief William was forced to move his people from the Mission to the Sugarcane reserve next to the St. Joseph's Mission.
+Most of the other bands were forced onto reserves in the Cariboo during the 1880s.